dmighty007/SolOrder/README.md

 $$ e(i) = -2 \pi \rho  k_b  \int_0^{r_m} [{g_m^i(r)}\ln(g_m^i(r)) - g_m^i(r) + 1 ] r^2 dr $$

 where $g_m^i(r)$ is the radial distribution function centred on particle i, which can be smoothed with Gaussians of finite width (here we choose 0.15 $\unicode{x212B}$) for obtaining a continuous and differentiable order parameter.In eqn $r_m$ represents an upper integration limit which, in a rigorous definition of entropy, should approach infinity; here $r_m$ is set to 5.0 $\unicode{x212B}$.\\
-he modifier function stores the computed pair entropy values, which are always negative, in the output particle property Entropy.
+The modifier function stores the computed pair entropy values, which are always negative, in the output particle property Entropy.
 Lower entropy values correspond to more ordered structural environments.
 The modifier function does not take into account the types of the input particles; it assumes the model is a single-component system.
 To improve the resolution between different environments,a locally averaged entropy, le, can be defined as: